zenaton/examples-go/README.md

 ```
 cd $(go env GOPATH)/src/github.com/zenaton/examples-go
 ```
-then add a]n .env file
+then add an .env file
 ```
 cp client/.example.env client/.env
 ```
-and populate it with your application id and api token found [here](https://zenaton.com/app/api). git pu
+and populate it with your application id and api token found [here](https://zenaton.com/app/api).

 ### Running Locally
 Then, you need to install a Zenaton worker
 ```